Soapy's Weapons

 O

 n October 14, 2006 Douglas Halvorsen approached Jeff Smith wishing to sell this rifle to him.
-Several email and phone conversations between October 14 and November 5, 2006, discussed at length the possibilities of ownership by Soapy Smith.
-Halvorsen insisted to Jeff that his rifle was the one that Soapy used to kill Frank Reid and would not accept Jeff's explanation that the real rifle had been given to Soapy's son in August of 1898 by the acting Deputy Marshal Tanner and remains in family possession.
-Halvorsen stated that he had inherited the rifle along with documents dated August 20, 1901 that state that his rifle was given or sold to another man.
-However the paperwork does not specifically identify the rifle by model or other means of knowing that the rifle in question was actually the one given away in 1901.
-It is important to note that this is not the first or only time a gun was given away in Skagway by residents claiming that their gun was once owned by Soapy.
+Several email and phone conversations between October 14 and November 5, 2006, discussed at length the possibility of ownership by Soapy Smith.
+Halvorsen insisted to Jeff that this rifle was the one Soapy used to kill Frank Reid and would not accept Jeff 's explanation that the real rifle had been given to the family in August 1898 by acting U.S. Deputy Marshal Tanner and remains in family possession.
+Halvorsen stated that he had inherited his rifle, along with documents dated August 20, 1901, that state that his rifle was given or sold to another man.
+However the paperwork does not specifically identify the rifle by model or other means, thus there is no way of knowing that the rifle in question was actually the one given away in 1901.
+It is important to note that on several occasions residents of Skagway were known to give away weapons claiming that it had once belonged to Soapy Smith.

-John Culligan, our Historical Weapons Analyst states that the Model 66 Winchester was a .44 rimfire, a relatively weak .44 caliber compared to the .44-40 caliber.
-The next Winchester model manufactured was the Model 1873, but the 1873 model was still nearly identical to the Model 66 in size, weight and the action....a fairly heavy arm, even in carbine length.
-The next model that used the .44-40 and other pistol cartridges, was the 1892 model rifle which was much lighter, shorter, and had a new action that was stronger and required a lot less movement to lever in and fire another round.
-I would speculate Soapy would have favored it over a Model 66 and even a Model 1873.
+J ohn Culligan, our Historical Weapons Analyst states that" the model 66 Winchester is a .44 rimfire, a relatively weak .44 caliber compared to the .44-40 caliber.
+The next Winchester model manufactured was the model 1873, but the 1873 model was still nearly identical to the model 66 in size, weight and the action ... a fairly heavy arm, even in carbine length.
+The next model that used the .44-40, and other pistol cartridges, was the model 1892 rifle which was much lighter, shorter, and had a new action that was stronger and required a lot less movement to lever in and fire another round."Photographs of Klondike stampeders and merchant stores that sold equipment in Alaska during the 1897-1898 period clearly show a large preference for the newer and more reliable model 1892.
+It is easily speculated that Soapy would have favored the model 1892 over the model 66 and model 1873.

 Auction description: